webrecorder/replayweb.page/docs/embedding.md

 ## Common Issues

-Below are some possible issues that you may encounter when embedding and possible workarounds:
+Below are some possible issues that you may encounter when embedding and possible workarounds.

-### Embed is too small
+### Embed is too small / doesn't fill page.

-If the `<replay-web-page>` tag is the only element on a page, and you want it to use the full window width and height, you may add:
+If the `<replay-web-page>` tag is the only element on a page, and you want it to use the full window width and height, adding the following style should fix the issue:

 ```html
 <style>